DevonPalma/LowerClass/README.md

 ## No-Static

 MiddleClass's static functionallity was removed.
-I felt it was a bit unnecessary to do.
-Instead whenever you declare a function for a class, it is then accessible by the class and instance.
+Whilst a cool feature, overall it added more complexity that it was worth.
+Instead all functions defined in a class are now both static and instance based.

 MiddleClass:
 ```lua